 The government also announced in the 2021 Federal Budget that it intends to consult on Canada's transfer pricing rules following a recent Federal Court of Appeal transfer pricing decision (leave to appeal to the Supreme Court of Canada denied) that was favourable to the taxpayer.
-The government will release in the coming months a consultation paper for comment on possible measures to improve Canada's transfer pricing rules.
+In August 2022, the government confirmed that it intends to release a consultation paper on Canada's transfer pricing rules in the near future.

 g.
 General filing and reporting requirements